Ciao a tutti e benvenuti! Mi presento, sono Laura.

 The We I am talking about is formed by me, Laura, Isabelle and Elke, respectively my Dutch and German counterparts.
 We share a common passion for this region and we are fellow citizens, although we come from different backgrounds.

 In our blog we may collect our own experiences that we haven’t surely enjoyed all alone.
 For this reason you may hear of Isabelle and Elke’ husbands, namely Erik and Otto.
 They are also an important part of our blog!

-In 2018 I decided to move to Norway to deepen my knowledge in tourism, and I really miss my region.
-Whenever it is possible, I try to go back to Le Marche and bring back also a big suitcase full of delicacies to let my friends try them.
+In 2018 I decided to move to Norway to deepen my knowledge in tourism, and I really missed my region.
+Whenever it was possible, I tried to go back to Le Marche and bring back also a big suitcase full of delicacies to let my friends try them.

 Yet, the question could be: why are you writing in English?
 I could say, to fill in a gap in the promotion panorama of Le Marche.
-There is a lack of personal and local stories written in English, Dutch, and German, regarding Le Marche.
-In my current job, I am using English as my first language, and this comes definitely in handy if I want to deliver a very well written blog!
+There is a lack of personal and local stories written in English, Dutch, and German.
+In my previous job, I was using English as my first language, and this helped me a lot in learning how to deliver a very well written blog!